Introduction to Linux Apps

 This is an Ubuntu Linux live CD customized for forensics and data recovery.
 You can boot it via CD or USB drive and inspect disks at a block level.
 Since it is life, it can work on any operating system, like Linux or Windows.
 Once booted, you will get a Linux shell and several tools for data recovery.
 The tools include, among others, ddrutility, which can show file fragments and names in unrecoverable disk blocks.
 Other great data recovery tools include ClamAV, Gnu-fdisk, The Sleuth Kit and PhotoRec.
 It is important to note that the project is not maintained or supported by the developer.
 But it still works well and does the job.

-There are several VNC clients you can find for Mac, Linux apps and Windows system, to connect remotely from anywhere and at any time.
+There are several VNC clients you can find for Mac, Linux apps, and Windows systems to connect remotely from anywhere and at any time.
 You can even find Android clients to connect from a smartphone, with Ripple being a popular one.
-VNC works independent of the platform, so you can find several different versions.
+VNC works independently of the platform, so you can find several different versions.

 CSF can be used on a Linux apps standalone server, but it also has a graphical user interface component if it is used on a cPanel or WHM server.
 It can be managed and configured via WHM instead of a command line, which is really helpful given the popularity of WHM hosting.

-Another open source tool that was written in Ruby, Capistrano is used for remote server deployment and automation.
+Another open-source tool that was written in Ruby, Capistrano, is used for remote server deployment and automation.
 It supports task scripting and execution, and you can use it to deploy web applications across various machines in a set sequence or at the same time.
-You can also use it too run automatic audits like applying patches and checking logs, and to perform data migration and other tasks.
+You can also use it to run automatic audits like applying patches and checking logs and to perform data migration and other tasks.
 You can also add other source control management software to this tool for expanding its capabilities.
 Another thing to note is that Capistrano is a Ruby gem.
 This means that you get complex functionality that can be used rather simply.

 fab -H localhost,remoteserver host_type

-This has been a guide to Linux apps helpfully come with a ton of monitoring tools and commands that provide metrics to be used to get information on system activities.
+This has been a guide to Linux Apps.
+Here we have discussed a ton of monitoring tools and commands that provide metrics to be used to get information on system activities.
 These are the following external link related to Linux apps.